sigridveronica/HLF-FAL2/Readme.md

 docker-compose -f compose/docker/docker-compose-ca.yaml -f compose/docker/docker-compose-test-net.yaml up -d
 ```

+> [!note]
-Troubleshooting: If you encounter issues, check the Docker logs for your containers to identify any errors in the configuration or startup process.
+> If you encounter issues, check the Docker logs for your containers to identify any errors in the configuration or startup process.
-This guide provides a high-level overview of the steps required to include new organizations in your Hyperledger Fabric network using Docker Compose.
+> This guide provides a high-level overview of the steps required to include new organizations in your Hyperledger Fabric network using Docker Compose.
 Depending on your specific requirements, additional configuration or adjustments may be necessary.